MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/business-voice-to-teams-phone-licenses.md

     }
     ```

-    1. If there is a missing service plan in the target SKU, you could disrupt service availability for users, and you script should stop processing.
+    1. If there's a missing service plan in the target SKU, you could disrupt service availability for users, and your script should stop processing.

     ```powershell
     if($validated_TP -eq $false ) { Write-Host "Stop updating users because target SKU does not have the same Service Plan for Teams Phone." ; exit }